alicanyildirim/socket-programming/README.md

+## HOW TO RUN

+there are two folders, client and server, server.py will write the files two server folder.
+The execution is as follows: python3 server/server.py  65144 65145 python3 client/client.py 127.0.0.1 65144 65145 65456 65352

+The filenames can be changed in the client.py 242th line for tcp, 247th line for udp;
+                             in the server.py 255th line for tcp, 259th line for udp.

 I have started to do this homework in 12.12.2020.
 I decided to start with the TCP, since UDP requires RDT on top of it, i thought it would be easier to do after implementing TCP.

+I never encountered this, but since I start the udp process after the tcp, according to the delays or timeouts, the pipes may be broken if the client for udp starts firstly and waits for a second.
+## TCP
 I spent most of my time debugging the transferred file check.
 My program sends it as a binary but when I write it to the file, decoding and encoding method did not seem to work.
 I think my wrting was the issue, by adding "b" tag, I was able to solve the issue.
 I had the issue of getting corrupted chars when sending with tcp.
 I got '�����' these types of corrupt readings from TCP.
 These defects wasted good chunk of my time.
 But then I uncommented my time.sleep() then those defects were gone.
 Running diff on two files gave finally no differences and the checksums matched.
 I have looked to socket.settimeout, but decided to implemented it later if I had time, because it did not work when adding intuitively.